Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Introduction

-Based on the descriptor association of pedestrians in adjacent frames established in GD\textsuperscript{3}A, we design a multi-object tracking method termed DVTrack (Descriptor Voting Track) without extra training.
-By performing voting over pedestrian descriptors across adjacent frames, DVTrack converts pixel-level descriptor matches into instance-level pedestrian associations, enabling tracking in dense scenes.
-Naturally, DVTrack inherits the desirable properties of GD\textsuperscript{3}A, including accuracy, efficiency, and interpretability.
+Furthermore, accurately tracking individuals in such dense and dynamic environments remains a formidable challenge.
+Building upon the robust group-wise association, we introduce a multi-object tracking method termed \textbf{DVTrack} (Descriptor Voting Track) without extra training.
+By performing a voting mechanism over pedestrian descriptors across adjacent frames, DVTrack converts pixel-level descriptor matches into instance-level pedestrian associations.
+Consequently, DVTrack naturally inherits the desirable properties of GD\textsuperscript{3}A, enabling efficient and accurate tracking of dense pedestrians in highly dynamic drone scenarios.
+Our methods perform counting and tracking based on the matching and voting results of multiple descriptors for each pedestrian.
+Intuitively, compared with matching based on a single vector per pedestrian, this design is more robust and reliable, leading to more accurate results and less error accumulation across frames.

 The contributions of this paper are summarized as follows: